-The School of Business will build on the student-centered tradition of Southern Wesleyan University to become the program of choice for students seeking a high quality business education delivered with a Christian perspective.
-The School will be responsive to the educational needs of all stakeholders in an atmosphere that helps men and women become all that God intends them to be.
+The School of Business will build on the student-centered tradition of Southern Wesleyan University to become the program of choice in South Carolina for students seeking a high quality business education delivered with a Christian perspective.
+The School will be responsive to the educational goals of all stakeholders in an atmosphere that helps men and women become all that God intends them to be.